History of the Jews in Scotland: 17th–19th centuries

+Paulus Scialitti Rabin (fl.
+1655) was a Hebrew and Oriental Languages teacher who was granted permission to reside in Edinburgh and practice his trade on account of converting into Christianity.
+Rabin immigrated from England when Scotland was forcibly annexed to Oliver Cromwell's "Commonwealth", which granted freedom to practice Judaism.
+Multiple accounts of conversion of early Jewish immigrants in Scotland, including Rabin, Alexander Amadeus and, temporarily, Julius Conradus Otto, demonstrate that adopting Christian faith was a required tool for social mobility.
+Jewish teachers and lecturers were some of the first to be recognised by Scottish authorities.
+Rabin resided in Scotland before the first recorded Scottish Jew, David Brown.
+On account of his conversion, Rabin does not hold the status.

 The first recorded Jew in Edinburgh was one David Brown who made a successful application to reside and trade in the city in 1691.

-Most Jewish immigration appears to have occurred post-industrialisation, and post-1707, by which time Jews in Scotland were subject to various anti-Jewish laws that applied to Britain as a whole.
+Most Jewish immigration appears to have occurred post-industrialisation, and post-1707.
 Oliver Cromwell readmitted Jews to the Commonwealth of England in 1656, and would have had influence over whether they could reside north of the border.
 Scotland was under the jurisdiction of the Jewish Naturalisation Act, enacted in 1753, but repealed the next year.
 It has been theorised that some Jews who arrived in Scotland promptly assimilated, with some converting to Christianity.

 Unlike their English contemporaries, Scottish university students were not required to take a religious oath.
 Joseph Hart Myers, born in New York, was the first Jewish student to study medicine in Scotland; he graduated from the University of Edinburgh in 1779.
 The first graduate from the University of Glasgow who was openly known to be Jewish was Levi Myers, in 1787.
 In 1795, Herman Lyon, a dentist and chiropodist, bought a burial plot in Edinburgh.
 Originally from Mogendorf, Germany he left there around 1764 and spent some time in Holland before arriving in London.
 He moved to Scotland in 1788.
 The presence of the plot on Calton Hill is no longer obvious today, but it is marked on the Ordnance Survey map of 1852 as "Jew's Burial vault".

 The first Jewish congregation in Edinburgh was founded in 1817, when the Edinburgh community consisted of 20 families.
 The first congregation in Glasgow was founded in 1821.
 Much of the first influx of Jews to Scotland were Dutch and German merchants attracted to the commercial economies of Scottish cities.

 Isaac Cohen, a hatter resident in Glasgow, was admitted a burgess of the city on 22 September 1812.
 The first interment in the Glasgow Necropolis was that of Joseph Levi, a quill merchant and cholera victim who was buried there on 12 September 1832.
 This occurred in the year before the formal opening of the burial ground, a part of it having been sold to the Jewish community beforehand for one hundred guineas.
 Glasgow-born Asher Asher (1837–1889) was the first Scottish Jew to enter the medical profession.
 He was the author of The Jewish Rite of Circumcision (1873).